John-Kimani/react-typescript/README.md

 Getting started project with react typescript bootstrapped  with [Create React App](https://github.com/facebook/create-react-app).

-The project on this branch is a user authentication project connected with the firebase platform.
+The project on this branch is a react routing project connected.

 ## Available Scripts